Hilltop Fellowship

 Among the larger, relevant components of the university’s Special Collections are:

-This list is not exhaustive, and applicants are encouraged to review the website of the Booth Family Center for Special Collections, which includes multiple finders’ guides.
+This list is not exhaustive, and applicants are encouraged to review the Application Information page and the website of the Booth Family Center for Special Collections, which includes multiple finders’ guides.

 Eligibility